silentorb/marloth-story/books/fairytale/part3.md

 wood.
 And a man coldly looking down at him from above the podium.

 "Well, to begin with, our records are a little confusing regarding the boy in question.
 It's actually somewhat mysterious.
-Apparently, the boy was here before, but there is no mention of him leaving.
+The boy was here before, but there is no mention of him leaving.
 Any indication of his being here simply trails off with no mention of why or how he left."